qzq92/YOLO_on_VEDAI/README.md

 ## Procedure to run
 1. Clone this repo and ensure that *annotation1024_cleaned.txt* is included.
+2. Create an anaconda environment, followed by pip installing the *requirements.txt* and *requirements_gpu.txt*(for those with GPU and CUDA enabled)
-2. Execute *extract_tar.sh* script to download necessary image file
+3. Execute *download_extract_data.sh* script which would download necessary image files as well as latest Yolov7 Github repo
-3. Clone Yolov7 Github as per the link below and place it in the same folder 4.
+4. Execute *generate_train_val_files* script to generate YOLO annotations for each image while splitting the dataset into *train* and *test* folders respectively.
+5.

 |Given vehicle type|Class label used for training|
 |---|---|